-What are multifocals?
+What are varifocal contact lenses?

-What’s the difference between bifocals and multifocals?
+What’s the difference between bifocals and varifocals?

-How do multifocal contact lenses work?
+How do varifocal contact lenses work?

 Probably the most common type, these lenses have specific zones for close or far vision.
 These zones can be distinct or can be more blended to allow for a gradual change in prescriptions.
 Essentially, your eye will look through both prescriptions at the same time, but will use the section of the lens that you need, depending on what you’re looking at.